-We are a network of more than 55 hard-working affiliate centers across the U.S. Together, we offer a continuum of enriching services to over 165,000 individuals every day, including: support services such as transportation, handy helpers, friendly visits, grocery shopping, and respite care to help older adults remain living in their own homes and communities.
+We are a network of 55 hard-working affiliate centers across the U.S. Together, we offer a continuum of enriching services to over 165,000 individuals every year, including:

 - lifelong-learning designed for personal growth and enrichment

 - health and wellness opportunities that enhance and maintain physical and cognitive well-being

 - volunteering opportunities that provide purpose and personal satisfaction in giving back to the community

 Our work not only alleviates loneliness, but provides exciting opportunities for older adults to take on new challenges, learn new skills, make new friends, and serve others.

 Adventures in Learning is our signature program, with nearly all of our affiliate organizations offering college-type courses and cultural enrichment workshops focused on helping older adults continue to learn, discover, and grow.
 Experience one of these classes and it’s impossible not to see and feel the incredible enthusiasm for lifelong learning attendees share.
 Sessions are led by class instructors who themselves are mostly retired older adults or community experts who bring their special interests and backgrounds to enrich lives and keep minds strong and vibrant.
 Each Adventures in Learning session is developed by a local committee of Shepherd’s Center volunteers based on the interests and needs of older adults in each community.
 Subjects cover a range of topics: computer and technology, finance, literature, music and art appreciation, world religion, “how-to,” politics, current events, historical events and figures, foreign languages, and much more.
 These outstanding courses and topics – coupled with unforgettable content and camaraderie – keep attendees coming back year after year and decade after decade, making this program among our most popular.